-6.3 Promotional raises.
+- 6.4 Promotional raises.
 Employees promoted to a new position shall be started at 76% of the top of pay for the new position, unless the former salary of the promoted employee is above that wage level or the starting wage would be below any subordinates they would supervise in the new promoted position.
 In which case the City Manager is authorized to set a promotional raise at a reasonable level when considering the salaries of his/her peers, supervisors, subordinates and his/her experience and skills.
 Promoted employees shall receive annual wage adjustments on their promotion date like a new employee until they reach 100% of the top of salary for that position.
-Then they will receive salary adjustments when changes are made to the salary resolution by the City Council.
+Then they will receive salary adjustments when changes are made to the salary resolution by the City Council. - Premium Pay.
+The following premium pay is authorized for work performed: - The City Manager is authorized to provide premium pay for lifeguards in order to cover hours during the weekday early mornings, weekday noon hours, and special events.
+The City Manager is authorized to provide premium pay for control room operators in order to cover weekend shifts and during special events.
+In no case shall premium pay exceed 1.5 times the employees' regular rate of pay. - Police Officers and Police Sergeants that work as a field training officer and completes a minimum of 120 hours of training with a new officer shall received 16 hours of Compensatory Time.